dhleong/shougun/README.md

     // call this multiple times to scan multiple local folders .scanFolder("~/Movies")

+    // adds support for querying configured Babbling apps and considering those
+    // results in findMedia
+    .includeBabblingMedia()

     // use a phonetic matcher for queries, suitable for use with voice assistants .matchByPhonetics()